 Frequently asked questions

-We hope our frequently asked questions can answer all the queries you have, but you can’t find the answer to something please feel free to contact us.
+We hope our frequently asked questions can answer all the queries you have, but if you can’t find the answer to something please feel free to contact us.

 How many children and families do you care for?